 - Whether you can pronounce the ingredients easily – if you can’t, then they’re probably not natural

 How To Make Nut Milk

 Making your own nut or grain milk is totally doable, but until we’ve perfected a process that doesn’t involve muslin cloth and patience, we’re staying clear.
 In the meantime, there’s a tonne of DIY recipes on Pinterest.
 But to be honest, our hearts really lie with frozen banana deliciousness…

 This video explains how to make your own plant-based milk using almonds, cashews, or oats.

 Smoothie Recipes Without Yogurt or Milk

-We have loads of smoothie recipes without yogurt (we’re not massive fans of milk either).
+We have loads of smoothie recipes without yogurt or milk since we don’t do dairy.
 Here are some quick links to our favourites:

-So now you know how to make a dairy-free smoothie… If you’re interested in other banana-related tips then you might look our Banana Smoothie Benefits Infographic.
+So, now you know how to make a dairy-free smoothie… If you’re interested in other banana-related tips then you might look at our Banana Smoothie Benefits Infographic.

 Here are some of the most common questions we get about making dairy-free smoothies…

 Yes, you can use water, fruit juice, almond or oat milk, iced coffee, and pretty much any other liquid instead of milk in smoothies.